RobTillaart/SHT31_SW/README.md

 The **SoftWire** library is portable, however it could not read (on AVR) the SHT85 sensor which is command compatible with the SHT3x.
-The cause is not found yet.
+A possible fix has been made in 0.3.0 and seems to work (See #12) but this has to be verified.

-Therefore a separate repo is created based upon the AVR specific **SoftwareWire** see links below.
+A separate repo is created based upon the AVR specific **SoftwareWire** see links below.
-If you know a solution to get softWire working on AVR, please let me know.

 The **SoftwareWire** library is an AVR specific and worked for the SHT85.
 See https://github.com/RobTillaart/SHT31_SW/issues/5